 I love About pages.
 Learning about the people behind websites is an important part of my online experience.
 Since I can’t be the only one with this particular interest, here are some facts about me.

 I think I know some things about the type and the design industry, as I’ve spent most of my career working for brands like FontShop, FontFont, MyFonts, or Linotype for most of my professional life.
 Before I became a ‘Typereneur’ at my own company Fontwerk, I held the position of Senior Director of Marketing for Monotype’s Digital Commerce group.
-I’ll post more about my new venture soon, but if you have a project or a question related to fonts or typography or anything else regarding the type business (even font licensing, eek), I’m your man and fun to work with.
+If you have a project or a question related to fonts or typography or anything else regarding the type business (even font licensing, eek), I’m your man and fun to work with.

 I was also responsible for the holistic marketing activities around the release of today popular typefaces such as FF Chartwell and FF Mark as well as the launch of complex e-commerce websites and online tools as the project lead.
 For some of these agile products my talented teams and I received some nice accolades, including the European Design Award in gold, the German Design Award, the iF communication design award in gold, TDC Certificates of Typographic Excellence, as well as a Nomination for The Net Awards Redesign of the Year.
 Bling bling.